 8. Don’t Give Out Too Much Info: When making an online purchase, typically the only information required will be your name, credit card details, and address, as well as possibly your phone number1.
 If the website asks you for anything additional, especially including sensitive data like your social security number, you should be suspicious.

 9. Only Enter Info on Secure Sites: When providing personal information, only do so on websites with an SSL or TLS encryption.
 These encryptions create a secure connection between your web browser and the server of the company you are interacting with, with no outside observation or interference.
-Websites with secure encryptions will display a padlock symbol in the address bar of your browser, and the first letters in the address bar will be “https” instead of simply “https.”
+Websites with secure encryptions will display a padlock symbol in the address bar of your browser, and the first letters in the address bar will be “https” instead of simply “http.”
 Be sure you see those signs, especially when you reach the payment stage.

 10. Only Use Secure Payment Methods: When you pay for something online, you should follow three security guidelines1.
 First, always pay on a page that is secured, as we just discussed.
 Second, pay by credit card as you may be able to recover your money from the credit card company if fraud occurs.
 Third, avoid direct money transfers, as it can be nearly impossible to get your money back if you are scammed or have issues with the product.